meshcloud/meshcloud-docs/docs/meshcloud.payment-methods.md

 1. A payment method is **always** scoped to a single meshWorkspace.
 This means it is not possible to create a global payment method that can be used for all meshWorkspaces.
 It is also not possible to re-use a single payment method across multiple meshWorkspaces.
 2. A payment method's identifier is globally unique.
 This means you cannot create a payment method with the same identifier for multiple meshWorkspaces.
 Make sure to use an identifier that will not collide in other meshWorkspaces.

->Please note that payment methods by now are supporting only EUR amounts.
+> Please note that as of today payment methods only support EUR amounts.

 ### Creating a Payment Method via the meshPanel